hajisunga/HajiSunga/README.md

 ## 👋 About Me

-🎓 I'm a BS Information Technology (BSIT) student
+🎓 I'm a 3rd year Bachelor of Science in Information Technology (BSIT) student.
-💻 Passionate about programming, software development, and building useful applications
+💻 Passionate about programming, software development, and building useful applications.
-🚀 Currently learning Laravel, React, Java, and modern web technologies
+🌐 Currently focused on Full Stack Web Development using Laravel, PHP, JavaScript, HTML, and CSS.
+🖥️ I also develop Java desktop applications and enjoy creating practical software solutions.
-📚 Always eager to learn, improve my coding skills, and create real-world projects
+📚 Always eager to learn new technologies, improve my coding skills, and build real-world projects.

 ## 💻 Tech Stack